AGB - Austrian Hotel Contract Conditions (PDF, 41KB)

 2. Serious accident or death of the insured guest;

-3. Death, serious accident or unexpected serious illness of a family member (spouse or partner, parents, grandparents, step-parents, parents-in-law, siblings, children, stepchildren, children-in-law and grandchildren);
+3. Death, serious accident, or unexpected serious illness of a family member (spouse or partner, parents, grandparents, step-parents, parents-in-law, siblings, children, step-children, children-in-law, and grandchildren);

-4. Significant material damage to the property of the insured guest at the place of residence as a result of a natural disaster (e.g. fire) or criminal act by a third party which necessitates his presence;
+4. Significant damage to the insured guest's property at their place of residence as a result of a natural disaster (e.g., fire) or a criminal act by a third party that requires their presence;

-Price: € 15.00 per person (travel value under € 500.00 per room)
+Price: €15.00 per person (travel value under €500.00 per room)

-Price: € 25.00 per person (travel value from € 500.00 per room)
+Price: €25.00 per person (travel value from €500.00 per room)

 § 16 Place of performance and jurisdiction

-a) the guest as a consumer has a place of employment or
+a) the guest, as a consumer, has a place of employment or

 registration;